omni-network/omni/docs/site/docs/learn/omni/architecture.md

 ## Unifying Consensus and Execution

-Omni's dual-chain architecture facilitates **Parallelized Consensus**, allowing validators to simultaneously run consensus for the Omni EVM and cross-network messages.
+Omni's dual-chain architecture facilitates **Integrated Consensus**, allowing validators to simultaneously run consensus for the Omni EVM and cross-network messages.
 This innovative design, supported by tools like ABCI++ and the Engine API, makes Omni's sub-second finality possible.
 Validators efficiently attest to the state of external rollup VMs, ensuring seamless state transitions and unified state management.

 By separating consensus operations from transaction execution, Omni effectively scales activity across its network and connected rollups.
 This architecture not only mitigates the risk of network congestion but also enhances the security and reliability of cross-network transactions.